|

 primarily in Italy in an effort to survive the new environment.

-After showing more collections in
+After showing more collections in Paris than any other American-based

-from his own independent company in Boston, Small entered into a
+pieces from his own independent company in Boston, Small entered into a

-licensing agreement to produce, finance and distribute his
+licensing agreement to produce, finance and distribute his designs in

 powerhouse of fashion production and finance.